annemacena/ai-playground/OCR and Text Summarization/README.md

 - `sentences`: Max value of sentences to include on summary

 > The output is a html page with the original text taken from image using OCR and the best sentences highlighted

+# Acknowledgements

+This code was based on knowledge acquired in the course "[Text Summarization with Natural Language Processing](https://iaexpert.academy/courses/sumarizacao-de-textos-com-processamento-de-linguagem-natural/)".